The Witcher 4: Everything we know so far

 Is Geralt in The Witcher 4?

-Geralt will be in The Witcher 4 but the main protagonist this time around is Ciri, the adopted daughter of Geralt and Yennefer.
+Geralt will be in The Witcher 4 but the extent of his role is not yet known.

 How to join the indy100's free WhatsApp channel